 Adaptable.
 If you’re going to travel, you know you’ve got to be adaptable.
 As designers, we strive to adapt on a daily basis.
 Every work environment is different, and with technology changing every day, the importance of being adaptable is more than ever key for designers.

 Creativity.
 Traveling abroad enhances creativity in a number of ways.
 Experiencing how people do things in another part of the world removes me from my comfort zone and gives me a new perspective on communication.
-The street signs, for example, are not only in another language but are designed with different colors, typefaces, and icons.
-When I noticed this, I learned the importance of taking a new approach to reach your target audience.
+The street signs, for example, could be not only in another language but also designed with different colors, typefaces, and icons.
+By noticing things like this, you see the importance of taking a new approach to reach your target audience.

 Inspiration.
 Occasionally, inspiration can be the primary challenge when designing.
 Sometimes Pinterest, Google, design nerd meetups, and so on won’t be able to help you out of that rut.
-Taking a break from home to visit a new place means you can observe the innovative designs, advertising trends, and creative merchandising of the local marketing.
+Taking a break from home to visit a new place means you can observe the innovative designs, advertising trends, and creative merchandising of the local market.
 Sometimes that can be just the inspiration you need.
-Working outside of a routine encourages you to feel or think differently, which is the definition of inspiration.
+Working outside of a routine encourages you to feel or think differently, which is the first step in finding inspiration.

 Language.
 If you study abroad in college or visit a foreign country, you’ll have an opportunity to familiarize yourself with another language.
 Linguistic competence can open doors to international businesses, industries, and institutions.
 Immersing yourself in another language will help you experience first-hand how to communicate with another audience.